Sequence Options

 Note:

-When using the automatic format, variables will be complemented with zeros from the left in order to correspond with the defined number of samples (e.g. in a sequence where SV = 1 and EV = 100, filenames will automatically be numbered from 001 to 100).
+When using the automatic format, variables will be complemented by additional three-digit counter corresponding with the defined number of samples (e.g., in a sequence where SV = 1 and EV = 100, the file names will be automatically numbered from 001 to 100).

 Manually

 The pattern will not be modified.
-Once the sequence has been run, you will be notified of a possible overwrite of chromatograms within one line.
+Once the sequence has been run, you will be notified of a possible overwriting of chromatograms.

 Selects the mode of the calibration and sequence usage.